wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/7-exercise-eliminate-polling-microsoft-graph-with-delta-query.md

 The next method will be used to check for new and changed users.
 The first time it runs, it will get all users and display them page by page until it reaches the last page of the response from Microsoft Graph.

-Add the following method to the `Main` class:
+Add the following method to the `Program` class:

 ```cs
 private static void CheckForUpdates(IConfigurationRoot config, string userName, SecureString userPassword)